sbaskoy/sbaskoy/README.md

 <br/>

 > #### I live in Bursa.
 I graduated from Karabuk University of Mechatronics Engineering.
-I have 3 years of software engineering experience.
+I have 3 years of experience in software engineering.

 <br>